jNav56/jNav56.github.io/index.md

 ## What did you do this past week?

 The first half I was finishing up some work for two of my classes that aren't related to my major.
 That was fun.
 Afterwards, I studies for test that I had this past Thursday which I feel pretty good about.
-Moreso that it's done and I have less major assignments to prepare for now.
+More so that it's done and I have less major assignments to prepare for now.
 Finally I started and luckily finished the Darwin project.

 ## What's in your way?

-Just a lot of things that were overlapping each other made it a very difficult time to manage my responsibilties, but we are past it and I will watch a movie to wind down.
+Just a lot of things that were overlapping each other made it a very difficult time to manage my responsibilities, but we are past it and I will watch a movie to wind down.
 Other than that, things went smoothly in other departments so I cannot complain there.

 ## What will you do next week?